aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/worksheet-protection/protecting-worksheets/_index.md

 // Saving the modified Excel file in default format excel.save(path.join(dataDir, "output.out.xls"), AsposeCells.SaveFormat.Excel97To2003);

-// Closing the file stream to free all resources fstream.close();
 ```

 After the above code is used to protect the worksheet, you can check the protection on the worksheet by opening it.
 Once you open the file and try to add some data to the worksheet, you will see the following dialog: